parkin/drndic-website/README.md

 1. [Foundation] uses [Bower](http://bower.io/) to manage updates to [Foundation] and the third-party libraries that [Foundation] is built on.

+  [Grunt](http://gruntjs.com/) is a Javascript task runner.
+We use it to automate compiling our SASS files to CSS.

+  `npm` is the [Node Package Manager](https://www.npmjs.org/), and should come with your installation of [nodejs](http://nodejs.org/) above.

   ```bash
 $ npm install -g bower grunt-cli
   ```